-For the most part, feel free to ask anyone of either sex to dance.
+Feel free to ask anyone of any gender to dance.
 CAVEAT:

-Be aware that in some areas, two men dancing together may be encouraged to
+Be aware that in some areas (not typically in ours), two men dancing together may be encouraged to

 It is customary to dance with many different partners throughout the evening.

 If possible, try to partner at least one person with whom you have never

 danced before (SCD is all about meeting new people) - and of course, ask

 them their name and where they are from.